 Fans have long been speculating about what the theme for Survivor's 40th season would be, as the CBS reality competition show usually does something big for its milestone seasons (season 20 brought back returning players as Heroes vs. Villains).

-Reports of an all-winners season for Survivor season 40 have been floating around for a while, and fan website Inside Survivor now has a list of the rumored cast members for the season, which just completed filming in Fiji.
-We also know about some of the season's twists.
+Reports of an all-winners season for Survivor season 40 floated around for a while, and fan website Inside Survivor was the first to compile a list of the rumored cast members for the season.
+CBS later confirmed the cast and details about the season during the Island of the Idols finale in December 2019.

 Who will be on Survivor season 40?

-This is the rumored cast, according to Inside Survivor:
+This is the official cast, according to Inside Survivor and CBS:

 Adam Klein, winner of Survivor: Millennials vs. Gen-X

 Amber Mariano, winner of Survivor: All-Stars